 1. Grassroots Pantry

-The bright, Scandinavian minimalism of Grassroots Pantry gives this venue a clean-eating atmosphere in which to enjoy breakfast, lunch, dinner — and everything in-between.
-From Thai and Indian inspired curries to vegetable stir-fries and kelp noodle salads, this healthy eating hub boasts a truly delectable menu, so deciding which dish to try from the jam-packed selection might be your biggest problem.
-If you have a sweet tooth, you’ll be pleased to know they offer a selection of gluten-free and vegan desserts which come guilt free too.
+This bright and airy Scandinavian-style eatery provides a clean and casual atmosphere in which to enjoy breakfast, lunch, dinner.
+From Thai and Indian-inspired curries to vegetable stir-fries and kelp noodle salads, this healthy eating hub boasts a truly delectable menu which caters to all tastes and preferences.
+If you have a sweet tooth, you’ll be pleased to know that the venue offers a selection of gluten-free and vegan desserts too.

 Grassroots Pantry, 108 Hollywood Road, Sheung Wan, (+852) 2873 3353

-Vegetarian, vegan, gluten-free, organic – you name it, MANA! ticks all the boxes.
-This environmentally friendly oasis of deliciously healthy living is a go-to for clean eaters who aren’t willing to scrimp on flavour.
+Vegetarian, vegan, gluten-free, organic – you name it, MANA! has it.
+This environmentally friendly oasis of deliciously healthy food is a go-to for clean eaters who aren’t willing to scrimp on flavour.
 From Signature Flatbreads and Raw Bowls full of wholesome ingredients, to heartier mains such as the Babylon!
-Burger or Yams & Dips, the tasty menu allows you to feast on organic plant-based treats without any guilt.
-There are some pretty appealing drinks on offer too, including the Earth Juice and Babylon Shake which are ideal for a much-needed detox.
+Burger or Yams & Dips, the tasty menu allows you to feast on organic plant-based treats with zero guilt.
+There are some pretty appealing drinks on offer too, including the Earth Juice and Babylon Shake, which are ideal for detoxing.

 3. Maison Libanaise

-Good Lebanese food is hard to find in Hong Kong, but the Black Sheep boys have struck gold with this three-storey gem off the escalator in SoHo.
-Serving up a selection of healthy Middle-Eastern dips, mezzes, salads, grilled fish, and meat skewers, the restaurants is a popular spot at lunch and dinner time, where health-conscious Hong Kongers line up for their wraps and salad bowls which are packed with only the freshest ingredients.
-The Pan-fried Haloumi and Za’atar Fried Chicken are winners on the hot mezze front while the Lahém Mishwé chargrilled prime beef striploin skewers and Sole Fillet make for a delicious dinner.
+Decent Lebanese food is hard to come by in Hong Kong, but the Black Sheep crew have struck gold with this three-storey gem in SoHo.
+Serving up a selection of healthy Middle-Eastern dips, mezzes, salads, grilled fish, and meat skewers, the restaurant is a popular spot at lunch and dinner time, where health-conscious diners line up for their wraps and salad bowls which are packed with only the freshest ingredients.
+The Pan-fried Haloumi and Za’atar Fried Chicken are winners on the hot mezze front, while the Lahém Mishwé chargrilled prime beef striploin skewers and Sole Fillet make for a delicious dinnertime feast.

 Maison Libanaise, 10 Shelley Street, SoHo, (+852) 2111 2284

-Nestled in the health-conscious neighbourhood of Sai Ying Pun, Locofama is an organic restaurant which has options for every diner, serving up vegan, dairy-free, nut-free, pescetarian dishes, and gluten-free dishes.
-They also offer a range of carb-free dishes to cater for the paleo diet, but these definitely don’t scrimp on flavour.
-Working closely with local farmers, this community-spirited hangout sources ‘clean’ ingredients (aka chemical free crops) and serves up mouth-watering, organic dishes as a result.
-This charming little eatery is relaxed and casual, making it one of the best options for dining with friends and having a good old catch up.
+Nestled in the health-conscious neighbourhood of Sai Ying Pun, Locofama is an organic restaurant which serves vegan, dairy-free, nut-free, pescatarian, and gluten-free dishes.
+The venue also has a range of carb-free options to cater for the paleo diet, which certainly don’t lack flavour.
+Working closely with local farmers, the community-centred eatery sources ‘clean’ ingredients (aka chemical free crops) and serves up mouth-watering, organic dishes in a relaxed and casual setting.

 Locofama, 11 Fuk Sau Lane, Sai Ying Pun, (+852) 2547 7668